Dupuytren’s disease treatment

 In some cases no treatment is necessary if the condition lies dormant, causes no problems and and does not progress.

 Surgery to straighten bent fingers has long been the established method of treatment, but in recent years new treatments have become available to deal with the earlier stages of the disease.
-Some of these treatments, such as Radiotherapy and Collagenase injections are not yet be available on the NHS, but all are available from private clinics in the UK.
+Treatments such as Radiotherapy and Collagenase injections are now available on the NHS depending on the local CCG’s funding, and all treatments are available from private clinics in the UK.

 Every treatment has it’s own risks and possible side effects, therefore the decision what treatment to opt for should be discussed with the doctor who would be giving that particular treatment.
 Not everyone gets side effects, but you need to know what may happen and be prepared for it.

 You can download a PDF of our TreatmentLeaflet here, to see what treatment is possible at what stage.